|

 Most widely available cat foods contain a lot of grain

 (wheat, corn, barley, or rice) to bulk up the food at a low cost.
-However, cats are not designed to digest significant amounts of
+Cats are not

 grain.
 Feeding them a grain-based diet can cause digestive upset and